На русском языке

 ~ \frac { G M_{ps} M_{\Pi}}{R^2_{F}} = \frac { M_{\Pi} V^2_{\Pi}}{R_{F }}.\qquad\qquad (1)

-Based on this relation we determine the radius of the planet's orbit ~ R_{F} using the known velocity ~ V_{\Pi} .
-In turn, the orbital velocity, as in the hydrogen atom, is given by:
+Based on this relation and using known velocity ~V_{{\Pi }}, radius of planet's orbit ~R_{{F}} is determined.
+In turn, orbital velocity, as in hydrogen atom, is given by:

-where ~\alpha = \frac {e^2 }{4 \pi \varepsilon_0 \hbar c} is the fine structure constant, ~ C_s = 220 km/s is the stellar speed, which is the characteristic speed of the matter of the star with the mass ~ M_{ps} .
+where ~\alpha = \frac {e^2 }{4 \pi \varepsilon_0 \hbar c} is fine structure constant, ~ C_s = 220 km/s is stellar speed, which is characteristic speed of matter of star with mass ~ M_{ps} .

 ~\alpha = \frac { V_{\Pi}}{ C_s }= \frac { G M_{ps} M_{\Pi } }{\hbar_s C_s}=\frac{\Gamma M_p M_e}{\hbar c}=\frac {1}{137.036},

-where ~\Gamma is the strong gravitational constant.
+where ~\Gamma is strong gravitational constant.

 Systems with neutron stars

-From the point of view of the density of energy and matter, neutron stars are much closer to nucleons than main-sequence stars.
-Therefore, the similarity between atoms and neutron stars is more exact.
-Most of the known masses of neutron stars are close to the value ~ M'_{ps}=1.35 M_c , and this mass is taken as the mass of the star – the proton's analogue.
-[1] Dividing this mass by 1836 (this number is the ratio of the proton's mass to the electron's mass) we estimate the mass of the object – the electron's analogue.
+From point of view of density of energy and matter, neutron stars are much closer to nucleons than main-sequence stars.
+Therefore, similarity between atoms and neutron stars is more exact.
+Most of known masses of neutron stars are close to value ~ M'_{ps}=1.35 M_c , [7] and this mass is taken as mass of star – proton's analogue.
+[1] Dividing this mass by 1836 (this number is ratio of proton's mass to electron's mass) mass of object – electron's analogue is found.
 It is equal to 250 Earth masses or 0.78 Jupiter masses.
+[8]

 Table 3.
-The hydrogen system for a neutron star
+Hydrogen system for neutron star

 M' ps = 2.7∙1030 kg

-The mass of the object – the electron's analogue
+Mass of object – electron's analogue

 M' п = 1.5∙1027 kg